doppelmarker/Homework/MarkKanaplianik/final_task/README.md

 ## Parsing XML

-XML is parsed by parser implemented from scratch, it exploits the idea of *tokenization* of XML, then dom-tree is created from tokens.
+XML is parsed by parser implemented from scratch, it exploits the idea of XML *tokenization*, dom-tree is created from tokens.

 *Features*: